How Top Print Designers Keep Coming Up With New Creative Ideas

 “I observe.
-Initially, I’m attracted by the inherent beauty of a subject matter, then most often I’m further drawn in to a deeper appreciation of the natural forms, lines and textures.
-These observations guide the translation into line drawing, and ultimately the design.”
+Initially, I’m attracted by the inherent beauty of a subject matter, then most often I’m further drawn into a deeper appreciation of the natural forms, lines, and textures.
+These observations guide the translation into a line drawing, and ultimately the design.”

 Meet The Team At Longina Phillips

 “We keep a close eye on developing directions in international retail, consumer trends, fashion and lifestyle, media, arts, and culture.
 We love traveling the globe to find a constant stream of inspiration for the designers in the studio.”